supershaneski/openai-chatgpt-api/README.md

 # Motivation

-This app aims to provide a simple and convenient user interface to facilitate interactive storytelling narration with a chatbot.
+This app aims to provide a simple and convenient user interface to facilitate interactive conversation with a chatbot based on some storyline/scenarios.

 This is like an advanced `imaginative play` when we were kids where we use our imagination to create scenarios with toys or other objects, talking to them as if they are alive.

-I have not played `Dungeons & Dragons` but you can probably use this app to play it with your own backstory and scenarios.

 # App

-There are two sample stories with scenes and characters included that you can use for testing.
-You can be either `Dorothy` in `Wizard of Oz` of `Frodo` in `Lord of the Rings`.
+I included to two sample stories with scenes and characters that you can use for testing.
+You can be either `Dorothy` in `Wizard of Oz` or `Frodo` in `Lord of the Rings`.

 <picture>
  <source media="(prefers-color-scheme: dark)" srcset="./docs/screenshot2.jpeg">